MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     Click **Save**, then exit preview mode.

-Save and publish the App
+Step 05: Save and publish the App
 ========================

 1. Click **"File"** on the top menus in Edit interface of the app, then click